top of page

 Join an Expedition

-Submit a drilling proposal
+Submit a Proposal

 Submit a Drilling Proposal

-The submission of proposals gives individuals/groups of scientists the opportunity to respond to IODP's scientific priorities as expressed in the IODP Science Plan, and to recommend appropriate targets for drilling.
-Calls for proposals are published twice a year, approximately two months before the deadlines of 1st April and 1st October, and provide specific information about the types of proposals that are being sought.
-Proposals can be submitted for the use of the JOIDES Resolution, Chikyu and Mission Specific Platforms (MSPs).
+The submission of proposals gives individuals/groups of scientists the opportunity to respond to IODP3's scientific priorities as expressed in the Science Framework, and to recommend appropriate targets for drilling.
+Drilling proposals can be submitted for the use of the Chikyu and Mission Specific Platforms (MSPs).
 Proposals that involve drilling both on land and at sea are also invited, through coordination with the International Continental Scientific Drilling Program (ICDP).
-Proponents are strongly encouraged to contact the facility Science Operators to discuss platform-specific operational and fiscal constraints before developing proposals.

 Represent